 Following the Estyn report that placed Christ the Word Catholic School in special measures last summer, at its meeting in January, Performance Scrutiny received an update on all the steps undertaken by the council's Education Service, the School's Governing Body, Diocese and GwE to date, including the Post Inspection Action Plan (PIAP), and joint Local Education Authority (LEA) and GwE Support Plan for the school.
 These measures included the appointment of additional governors for the School's Governing Body; the appointment of an interim school leadership team; and the provision of additional support to help move the school forward.
 All of these actions and the measures outlined in the PIAP had been accepted by Estyn and the delivery of the PIAP and LEA/GwE action plans were now subjected to regular challenge and monitoring.
 Following an in-depth discussion, members supported all parties' efforts to address Estyn's recommendations, and requested that an update report be presented to the committee in September 2023.

 Risk Management

 Below are improvement actions that have been identified in support of this area of governance.
+Risk management refers to our planned approach to identify, assess, control and monitor risks and opportunities facing the council.

 Corporate Risk Register